Major Industry Trends

 Each new generation of chip tends to require either a totally retooled fabrication plant (“fab”), or a new plant built from scratch.
 Each plant costs around US$3 billion, which means that each new generation of chip represents a huge bet by the manufacturer that it can sell vast numbers of its chips to the various global markets.

 Very few companies in the world can bet on that scale and get it wrong twice, so semiconductor chip manufacturing is a game with very high entry costs, and is played for very high stakes.
 Asian chip companies generally play a safer game, and focus on producing not CPUs, but peripheral components, such as motherboards and memory chips.

-The entire semiconductor industry is tremendously vulnerable to downturns in the economy, because in all markets, from PCs to mobile phones, the sale of new products is predicated on global growth.
+The entire semiconductor industry is tremendously vulnerable to downturns in the economy, as in all markets, from PCs to mobile phones, the sale of new products is predicated on global growth.
 There is no doubt that the semiconductor industry suffered heavily from the global downturn of 2008 as both businesses and consumers cut their discretionary spending.
-For businesses this meant cutting back on IT projects and for consumers it frequently meant economies such as not replacing last year’s mobile phone with this year’s latest model.
-The impact on sales was marked, with the sector recording its first year-on-year drop in sales at the end of 2008 since the dot.com crash of 2001.
+For businesses, this meant cutting back on IT projects, and for consumers it frequently meant economies, such as not replacing last year’s mobile phone with this year’s latest model.
+The impact on sales was marked, with the sector recording its first year-on-year drop in sales, at the end of 2008, since the dot.com crash of 2001.

 The Asian Semiconductor Industry